Proce2/Discord-bot/README.md

 - An OpenAI API key (stored in a `.env` file as `OPENAI_API_KEY`).

 ### Installation
-1. Clone the repository:
+1. Clone the repository.

-2. Navigate to the project directory:
+2. Navigate to the project directory.

 3. Install the required dependencies:
    ```bash